Valdr687/Documents/Anglais/README.md

 Feel free to use this content for educational purposes.

-"We need to implement avant-garde laisser-faire policies to protect pâtissiers and their protégées after the recent coup d'état."
+> We need to implement avant-garde laisser-faire policies to protect pâtissiers and their protégées after the recent coup d'état.